-• All projects that receive allocations or funding under the Plan must comply with all applicable Federal and State accessibility laws (including but not limited to): The Fair Housing Amendments Act of 1988, Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, Georgia Fair Housing Law and Georgia Access Law as set forth in the most current Accessibility Manual.
+- All projects that receive allocations or funding under the Plan must comply with all applicable Federal and State accessibility laws (including but not limited to): The Fair Housing Amendments Act of 1988, Americans with Disabilities Act, Section 504 of the Rehabilitation Act of 1973, Georgia Fair Housing Law and Georgia Access Law as set forth in the most current Accessibility Manual.
 When two or more accessibility standards apply, the applicant is required to follow and apply both standards so that a maximum accessibility is obtained.
-An applicant claiming that a property is eligible for any of the stated statutory exemptions for any applicable Federal, State, and local accessibility law must support the claim with a legal opinion.
+An applicant claiming that a property is eligible for any of the stated statutory exemptions for any applicable Federal, State, and local accessibility law must support the claim with a legal opinion. - All applicable DCA accessibility requirements detailed in the most current Architectural and Accessibility Manuals.
+Copy is attached in the Appendix.